 Adding a Vent Cover for Rainy Days

-It rained the first few days we were on the road, and because of the rain sensor we couldn’t use our vent fan at all.
+It rained the first few days we were on the road.
+We eventually figured out that we could disable the rain sensor, but we still couldn’t use our vent fan without rain getting inside.
 This is a BIG issue if you’re living full time in your van.

 No ventilation means no cooking inside.
 It means no airflow on hot days.
 It means the inside of your vehicle feeling miserable to be in.
 We ALWAYS have our fan running when we’re inside the van, and not being able to turn it on because it’s raining is kind of a pain.